Back to Observability guides

 The OTLP data model

-At its core, OTLP establishes a well-defined and structured data model for representing telemetry data, facilitating its consistent and efficient handling throughout the observability pipeline.
+At its core, the OTLP establishes a well-defined and structured data model for representing telemetry data to facilitate consistent and efficient handling throughout the observability pipeline.
 This model encompasses the three major types of telemetry: traces, metrics, and logs.

 trace.proto